 “It can be maintained that all the great advances have come from men under 40, so the history of the world shows that a very large proportion of the evils may be traced to the sexagenarians… Nearly all the great mistakes, politically and socially, all of the worst poems, most of the bad pictures, a majority of the bad novels, not a few of the bad sermons and speeches.”

 Osler’s solution drew on the writings of Anthony Trollope.
-Men (and only men, as he considered elderly women a “good influence” on society) should be subject to compulsory Logan’s Run-style euthanasia, once they hit the age of 60:
+Men (and only men – he considered elderly women a “good influence” on society) should be subject to compulsory Logan’s Run-style euthanasia once they hit the age of 60:

 “The uselessness of men above 60 years of age and the incalculable benefit it would be in commercial, political and professional life [if they were to] stop work at this age… the plot hinges on the admirable scheme of a college into which, at 60, men retired for a year of contemplation, before a peaceful departure by chloroform.”

 The popular press seized on Osler’s proposal and hounded him for the best part of a year.
 Great presidents, philosophers and inventors in their 60s were held up as potential victims of Osler’s program.
-“Oslerization” and “Oslerizing” became synonyms for euthanasia.
+“Oslerisation” and “Oslerising” became synonyms for euthanasia.
 Some newspapers queried whether Osler, who was 56 at the time, would volunteer to be first in line for compulsory chloroforming.
-Osler’s suggestion was tongue in cheek, of course, something he later pointed out – however his negativity about older people, their lack of productivity and resource-sapping uselessness was certainly well documented.
+Osler’s suggestion was tongue in cheek, of course, something he later pointed out – but his negativity about older people, their lack of productivity and resource-sapping uselessness was certainly well documented.
 Osler himself died in 1919, aged 70, from influenza and pneumonia.
-Ironically, he once described these diseases as “friendly” to old people because of their capacity for a relatively painless death.
+Ironically, he once described these diseases as “friendly” toward old people because of their capacity to deliver a relatively painless death.

 James Graham (1745-94) was a Scottish-born quack physician, notorious for his alternative treatments and bizarre theories.
 Graham started a medical degree in his native Edinburgh but quickly dropped out of college.
-He lived in Yorkshire for a time, then spent several years traveling and working in North America and Europe before settling in London.
+He lived in Yorkshire for a time, then spent several years travelling and working in North America and Europe before settling in London.
 Tall, handsome and eccentric, Graham became a popular figure in London society.
-As a physician he specialised in sexual problems, though his ‘treatments’ were highly unorthodox.
+As a physician, he specialised in sexual problems with ‘treatments’ that were sometimes highly unorthodox.
 Childless couples were told to make love on a mattress filled with stallion hair; barren women were advised to wash their genitals in champagne.
-In 1781 Graham both scandalised and fascinated London by unveiling his new premises, the ‘Temple of Hymen’ in Pall Mall.
+In 1781, Graham scandalised and fascinated London by unveiling his new premises: the ‘Temple of Hymen’ in Pall Mall.
 The showpiece of this temple was Graham’s ‘Celestial Bed’, a gaudily decorated vibrating bed that promised great improvements in love-making and conception.
-Later in the 1780s Graham promoted his theory of ‘earth bathing’, where patients were stripped naked and buried up to their necks in fertile soil:
+Later in the 1780s, Graham promoted his theory of ‘earth bathing’, where patients were stripped naked and buried up to their necks in fertile soil: